-This stream provides funding for projects on land that is mapped and displays the hydrological and floristic characteristics of coastal wetlands or littoral rainforests, listed under the SEPP, and 100 metres buffer around the areas.
+This stream provides funding for projects on land that is mapped and displays the hydrological and floristic characteristics of coastal wetlands or littoral rainforests, listed under the SEPP, and a 100 m buffer around such areas.

-Projects should meet one or more of the management objectives given in the Act for these areas:
+Projects should meet one or more of the management objectives given in the Act for these areas, to:

-- to protect coastal wetlands and littoral rainforests in their natural state, including their biological diversity and ecosystem integrity - to promote the rehabilitation and restoration of degraded coastal wetlands and littoral rainforests - to improve the resilience of coastal wetlands and littoral rainforests to the impacts of climate change, including opportunities for ecosystem migration - to support the social and cultural values of coastal wetlands and littoral rainforests - promote the objectives of State policies and programs for wetlands or littoral rainforest management.
+- protect coastal wetlands and littoral rainforests in their natural state, including their biological diversity and ecosystem integrity - promote the rehabilitation and restoration of degraded coastal wetlands and littoral rainforests - improve the resilience of coastal wetlands and littoral rainforests to the impacts of climate change, including opportunities for ecosystem migration - support the social and cultural values of coastal wetlands and littoral rainforests - promote the objectives of state policies and programs for wetlands or littoral rainforest management.